tibor-mach/dvc-optuna/README.md

 2. call `dvc exp run`
 3. call `dvc exp show` to observe the checkpointed models for each trial

+With the current setup, `dvc repro` won't work.
+It no likey checkpoints.

 This is just a simple demonstration, no metrics or plots are logged in the checkpoints but there is nothing difficult about that.